NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-raster-r/00-Raster-Structure/00-Raster-Structure.Rmd

 Data required for this tutorial will be downloaded using `neonUtilities` in the lesson.

-The LiDAR and imagery data used to create this raster teaching data set were collected over the <a href="https://www.neonscience.org/" target="_blank"> National Ecological Observatory Network's</a>
+The LiDAR and imagery data used in this lesson were collected over the
+<a href="https://www.neonscience.org/" target="_blank"> National Ecological Observatory Network's</a>
-<a href="https://www.neonscience.org/field-sites/HARV" target="_blank" >Harvard Forest (HARV)</a> and
+<a href="https://www.neonscience.org/field-sites/HARV" target="_blank" >Harvard Forest (HARV)</a>
-<a href="https://www.neonscience.org/field-sites/SJER" target="_blank" >San Joaquin Experimental Range (SJER)</a>
-field sites and processed at NEON headquarters.
+field site.

 The entire dataset can be accessed from the
 <a href="http://data.neonscience.org" target="_blank">NEON Data Portal</a>.